 ProASIC3E devices have a separate bank for the dedicated JTAG pins.
-The JTAG pins can be run at any voltage from 1.5 V to 3.3 V (nominal).
-VCC must also be powered for the JTAG state machine to operate, even if the device is in bypass mode; VJTAG alone is insufficient.
-Both VJTAG and VCC to the ProASIC3E part must be supplied to allow JTAG signals to transition the ProASIC3E device.
-Isolating the JTAG power supply in a separate I/O bank gives greater flexibility in supply selection and simplifies power supply and PCB design.
-If the JTAG interface is neither used nor planned for use, the VJTAG pin together with the TRST pin could be tied to GND.
+The JTAG pins can be run at any voltage from 1.5 V to 3.3 V (nominal). $V{CC}$ must also be powered in order for the JTAG state-machine to operate even if the device is in bypass mode; $V{JTAG}$ alone is insufficient.
+Both VJTAG and $V{CC}$ to the ProASIC3E part must be supplied to allow JTAG signals to transition the ProASIC3E device.
+Isolating the JTAG power supply in a separate I/O bank gives greater flexibility with supply selection and simplifies power supply and printed circuit board design.
+If the JTAG interface is neither used nor planned for use, the $V{JTAG}$ pin together with the TRST pin could be tied to GND.